 But feedback only works when done well.
 Praising effort, for example, encourages the idea that we learn from hard work, whereas praising intelligence can make students feel like they are competing uncomfortably against their peers – which can be uncomfortable and have a negative impact on a student’s learning and social experience.

 Striking a balance between positive and negative feedback is the key to making your comments constructive.
-Making your feedback as specific as possible is also more useful in helping students advance toward a goal than a generic ‘well done’.
+Making your feedback as specific as possible is also more useful in helping students advance towards a goal rather than a generic “well done”.

 Help students connect their learning to the real world by showing them how it fits into their future plans.
 To do that, open up discussions about college and provide them with resources and set tasks for thinking about their future.

 You can also involve the class in selecting class projects and school trips for the year.
 Tailoring these activities to their interests and goals will help them feel more involved in the learning process, which in turn means they will feel more invested in achieving a positive outcome.

 6) Think like a gen Z

 Breaking lessons up into more easily digestible sections and using digital applications whenever appropriate may be a better way to reach high school students than more traditional teaching methods.

 If you’re not sure how to adapt to this mindset, simply ask your students.
 Get their input on ways to make the class more engaging and find out which apps they use to make their studies easier.

 7) Track your progress

 Changing the way you teach and interact with your students is a process.
 Take an experimental approach.
 Not everything you do will work for every student or group, so try different methods and evaluate your successes or failures.

 To track your progress, set a time for yourself to check in with how things are going, assess anything that is working and that you can expand upon, or anything that you can just write off.